wjzhengsh/blockchain/develop_install.md

 By deploying a local Hyperledger Fabric instance, you can fully test access control rules and business networks.

-1. Create the `fabric-tools` directory using the following command:
+1. Create the `fabric-tools` directory by using the following command:

         mkdir ~/fabric-tools && cd ~/fabric-tools

-In a directory of your choice (we will assume `~/fabric-tools`), get the `.tar.gz` file that contains the tools to install Hyperledger Fabric:
+In a directory of your choice, for example, `~/fabric-tools`, get the `.tar.gz` file that contains the tools to install Hyperledger Fabric:

-2. Download the `tar.gz` file containing tools for installing Hyperledger Fabric in a Docker environment.
+2. Download the `tar.gz` file that contains tools for installing Hyperledger Fabric in a Docker environment.

         curl -O https://raw.githubusercontent.com/hyperledger/composer-tools/master/packages/fabric-dev-servers/fabric-dev-servers.tar.gz
         tar -xvf fabric-dev-servers.tar.gz

     A `.zip` is also available.
-Replace the `.tar.gz` file with `fabric-dev-servers.zip` and the `tar -xvf` command with a `unzip` command in the preceding snippet.
+Replace the `.tar.gz` file with `fabric-dev-servers.zip` and the `tar -xvf` command with an `unzip` command in the preceding snippet.

 3. Use the following commands to download a local Hyperledger Fabric v1.1 runtime: